5 Apps and Websites where You Can Rent Your Parking Space

 Available: PC, Mac

 StashBee began as a website to rent out spare storage space.
 Having grown since then, they’ve now moved into the parking-space rental industry.
 So far so good.
 Their website has a great, easy-to-use interface and they’ve received rave reviews for their support team.
 Furthermore, StashBee are careful to verify all their users.
 Therefore, you can have peace of mind that your driveway will be respected.
 Unfortunately, however, there is no option for short-term rentals.
-Instead, Stashbee only advertise your parking space as available for a minimum of one month.
+Instead, Stashbee only advertises your parking space as available for a minimum of one month.
 Also, there is no app available.
 All commerce is done through the website.

 Pros: Best profit-margin for long term rentals